MathieuNeveu/MathieuNeveu/README.md

 ## 🚀 About Me
+:fr: *I'm french but i decided to write this in english to practice a little.*<br/><br/>
 ~ I started coding learning C then some python.
-Currently practicing web development with React & Flask.
+I made a web app for [Komeo](https://komeocreation.fr/) with React & Flask.<br/><br/>
+Open to work !
+I'm enthusiastic about Clean Code like Robert C. Martin talks about it.<br/>
+Writing test, using design patterns in a consistent architecture rending to a sustainable source code over time: that's what makes my developer's heart beat.
+I would love to find a job where I can practice to master this group of hardskills.

 ## 🤓 Tech Stack